-(d) What information must be included in the summary of the project?
+(d) What information must be included in the summary of single year projects?

 This is the charity's opportunity to "sell" its project.
 It is essential that the summary is clear and concise and sets out how, where and on what the Grant Aid would be spent.
 The following questions may assist the charity in structuring is application: